instayu/html-5-calander/YUIConf-2013-Speaker-Info.md

+Thank you so much for speaking at YUIConf 2013!
+Important information about templates, tips, and dry runs is provided below.

 ## Presentation Templates

-There are 3 possible templates that you can use for your presentation:
+There are 3 possible templates that you can use for your YUIConf 2013 presentation:
 * [Keynote](https://drive.google.com/file/d/0B125RpMEgV12ZW03X3Fya3VZaUE/edit?usp=sharing) (16x9)
 * [Powerpoint](https://drive.google.com/file/d/0B125RpMEgV12X2I0TFhsdzQxOTQ/edit?usp=sharing) (16x9)
 * [HTML - upstage](https://github.com/reid/upstage)

+## Screen Resolution

+The resolution for the presentation screens is **1280X720**.

 ##Tips for Giving a Great Tech Talk
 These are the tips we've amassed over the years on how to give a great tech talk.